nod-ai/AMD-SHARK-devtools/README.md

-# SHARK Development Tools
+# AMD-SHARK Development Tools

-This repository contains a Python package providing development tools that span the SHARK suite of projects under.
+This repository contains a Python package providing development tools that span the AMD-SHARK suite of projects under.

 It is primarily intended to be installed by developers.
 In everyday use, it should not be necessary to actual modify the tools themselves.